 - Import it and create duplicate leads

-Let’s breakdown the different ways you’re able to import your data to Base.
+Let’s breakdown the different ways you’re able to import your data to Zendesk Sell.

-- Importing all new data involves adding new leads and contacts to Base.
-The leads or contacts in your file have never seen Base, so when you get to this step go ahead and select During the import, I want to: “Add only new leads or contacts currently not in Base”
+- Importing all new data involves adding new leads and contacts to Zendesk Sell.
+The leads or contacts in your file have never seen Sell, so when you get to this step go ahead and select During the import, I want to: “Add only new leads or contacts currently not in Zendesk Sell”.

-- Import new data to existing leads and contacts means that you already have leads or contacts in Base that you’re working, but you have some additional data that you would like to add to their record.
-In order to avoid duplicates and be sure the new data is added to the appropriate lead or contact, you will need to select fields that are present on existing leads or contacts in Base, so we know to match the new data to the corresponding record.
-You’ll select the option During the Import, I want to: “Only update existing Base lead or contact with new data from the import file”
+- Import new data to existing leads and contacts means that you already have leads or contacts in Sell that you’re working, but you have some additional data that you would like to add to their record.
+In order to avoid duplicates and be sure the new data is added to the appropriate lead or contact, you will need to select fields that are present on existing leads or contacts in Sell, so we know to match the new data to the corresponding record.
+You’ll select the option During the Import, I want to: “Only update existing Zendesk Sell lead or contact with new data from the import file”.

 If you’re only updating fields on existing leads and contacts by overriding existing fields, empty or not, with new data, select: